bbartling/open-fdd/examples/brick_model_and_sqlite/README.md

 * It sets up the necessary tables and populates them with the sensor data.

 ### 2. run `2_make_rdf.py`
+* **NOTES** - the script is hard coded to look for the `sensor_names` for the AHU points.
+Some research needs to be done to learn how to build an rdf BRICK model properly.
 * This script builds the BRICK RDF turtle file, specifically modeling the AHUs with their respective sensors.
 * The RDF file is created based on the sensor data, with time series references included.